 The girl‘s name in Braving the Wilderness is Scout.
 She is a brave and determined young girl who is on a mission to find her lost father.
 She is accompanied by her trusty dog, Atticus.

 The blog post covers some of the best Braving the Wilderness Quotes by Brene Brown.
 In the book, Brene Brown talks about the importance of belonging and how we can find our way back to ourselves.
-The quotes in the blog post highlight some of the main points from the book about belonging, fitting in, and being our true selves.
+The quotes in the article highlight some of the main points from the book about belonging, fitting in, and being our true selves.